 Q: What is the difference between the National Register of Historic Places and the Florida Master Site File?

 A: The National Register of Historic Places (NRHP) is an active list of U.S. properties that have been determined through a formal process to be historically significant by the National Park Service, U.S. Department of the Interior.
 Projects involving federal or state revenue, licensing, or permitting, must account for effects to resources that are listed in, or eligible for listing in, the NRHP.
-The Florida Master Site File is an active inventory of Florida's historical cultural resources that are over 50 years old, without regard to historical significance.
+The Florida Master Site File is an active inventory of Florida's historical cultural resources that are typically, but not always, over 50 years old, without regard to historical significance.
+In some cases resources less than 50 years of age are included in the Site File inventory for planning purposes or for possessing other historical or significance attributes.
 The NRHP is maintained by the National Park Service, although Florida's Bureau of Historic Preservation within the Division of Historical Resources has an office (the Survey and Registration Section) charged with giving technical assistance to agencies and private individuals who seek to have properties listed in the NRHP.
 Properties that are listed in the NRHP are also recorded at the Site File, and the Site File has copies of the federal nomination forms and sometimes other information as well.
 However, most properties recorded at the Site File are not listed in the NRHP because many Site File properties do not meet criteria of the NRHP for historical significance and because the NRHP nomination process can be complicated and require professional assistance.
 For further information and assistance relating to the federal NRHP program, refer to the National Register of Historic Places website maintained by the National Park Service.
 For information on the NRHP specific to Florida resources, visit the Florida Division of Historical Resources website or call the Florida Bureau of Historic Preservation at 850.245.6333.

 Q: Who can request information from the Site File or record resources?